Meet the passionate and committed people who make the magic happen at SJMA

 He has been Chief Conductor of Tachira’s Simón Bolivar Regional Symphony Orchestra in Venezuela, Director of Bahia Blanca’s Regional Symphony Orchestra in the Province of Buenos Aires, Professor of Chamber Music and Orchestral practice in the National University of San Juan, Argentina and a Musical Director of the Sunshine Coast Community Orchestra in Gibsons B.C.

-PR & Events
+Public Relations & External Events